MYSTERY SCIENCE THEATER 3000

 • Joel calls Gypsy Gipsum again.

-• Fave riff: Hope nobody’s eating rice at this point…
+• Fave riff: Meanwhile Grandma and Grandpa are patty melts out on the lawn.
+Honorable mention: Hope nobody’s eating rice at this point…

-Movie: (1982; original episodes 1976) A re-edit of two “Space: 1999″ episodes.
+Movie: (compilation 1982; original episodes 1976) A re-edit of two “Space: 1999″ TV episodes.
 The inhabitants of a space station encounter a hostile alien and his shapeshifting daughter.
 Later, her shapeshifting ability goes out of control and endangers the ship.

 First shown: 1/22/89